mturki/Spatula/README.md

 Spatula
 ============

-A small android library to bind fonts to common android Views via annotations processing like (relatively speaking) butterknife.
+A small/modest android library to bind fonts to common android text Views via annotations processing like (lowly) [butterknife][1].
+You can easely apply Typefaces on Views that extends 'TextView' like 'android.widget.Button' or 'android.widget.ToggleButton' or that extends android support design 'TextInputLayout'.

 * Eliminates 'Typeface.createFromAsset' and 'view.setTypeface' by using by using @BindTypeface on fields.
 * Work fine with butterknife fields binding.